wli4/03-Juicy-Brick-Breaker/README.md

-# Exercise-03c-Music-and-Sound
+# Project Name
+03-Juicy-Brick-Breaker

-Exercise for MSCH-C220, 1 October 2020
+A project for MSCH-C220, 10 October 2020

+Description

-The third part in a series exploring the "Juice it or Lose it" GDC 2012 presentation in Godot.
+A fun project exploring the "Juice it or Lose it" GDC 2012 presentation in Godot.

 ## Implementation
 Built using Godot 3.2.2